This past Friday I attended the 90th birthday party of a dear and longtime friend. His name is Ken Hofmann.

 I asked him to help us purchase a da Vinci Robotic Surgical System to allow for less invasive surgeries.
 He wrote the check for more than a million dollars.

 When the John Muir Medical Center took over the Mt.
 Diablo Medical Center and designated it the Concord Campus of their system, they asked for help in building a new cardiac care high rise.
+Ken and Jean Hofmann gave a transformational gift of $10 million.

 However, if Ken had done none of the above, what he did in endowing the Community Youth Center in Concord will stand as the finest example of local philanthropic giving at an extraordinary level.